joeytakeda/misc/table.md

 #### **Attributes**

 Attributes  [att.ascribed](#att.ascribed)  (@who)
+@toWhom

-@toWhomindicates the person, or group of people, to whom a speech act or action is directed.
+indicates the person, or group of people, to whom a speech act or action is directed.
+**Status**

+Optional

+**Datatype**

-**Status**Optional**Datatype** 1–∞ occurrences of teidata.pointer separated by whitespaceIn the following example from Mary Pix's The False Friend, speeches (sp) in the body of the play are linked to castItem elements in the castList using the toWhom attribute, which is used to specify who the speech is directed to.
+ 1–∞ occurrences of teidata.pointer separated by whitespace

+In the following example from Mary Pix's The False Friend, speeches (sp) in the body of the play are linked to castItem elements in the castList using the toWhom attribute, which is used to specify who the speech is directed to.
 Additionally, the stage includes toWhom to indicate the directionality of the action.
 ```

 <castItem type="role">